 The Adabas triggers and stored procedures facility uses Natural subsystems to execute user-written procedures.
-These subsystems are run as subtasks; a maximum of ten subsystems can be active at any given time.
+These subsystems are run as subtasks in the Adabas address space; a maximum of ten subsystems can be active at any given time.
 A Natural subsystem is fundamentally a batch Natural nucleus.